 #2 – Test of Control

 It aims to test the level of effectiveness of internal controls carried out by the company.
-A detailed examination of controls is undertaken.
+The auditor undertakes a detailed examination of controls.

 #3 – Substantive Test – Transactions

 The main aim of this test is to identify whether any fraud or error or material misstatement exists in the organization.

 It is similar to the test discussed above; however, this one aims at evaluating the financial statements by carrying out a detailed study of the relationship of actually recorded amounts with the expected.
 It involves financial as well as non-financial data.

 It focuses on the end balances of the general ledgers, which are eventually carried forward to the balance sheet, which is the face of the company financials.

 - It helps an auditor to select a few samples from a large group of transactions.
 Thus, it reduces the volume of work involved.

 - Eventually saves his workforce and labor to be employed.